ufcg-lsd/saps-docker/gcp/README.md

 ## Prerequisites

-Your cluster must have at least one node with 16GB RAM to run the workers And another one with less than that (e.g 4GB RAM) to run the saps services.
+Your cluster must have at least one node with 16GB RAM to run the workers and another one with less than that (e.g 4GB RAM) to run the saps services.
 You also need a blank disk that can be created via the platform to run the NFS Server.

 ### Creating Disk in the Google Cloud